 The Supreme Court reversed the Delhi High Court verdict in 2013 and held that the decision of decriminalising homosexuality can only be done by the Parliament and not the Court.
 It also held that Section 377 criminalises certain acts and not any particular class of people.
 It also alluded to the miniscule number of people who practice homosexuality and the fact that only a fraction amongst them had been prosecuted under Section 377.

-The Supreme Court recognised that the rationale of the Supreme Court judgment is not sound in light of the judgments on privacy and the Nalsa Case.
+In 2018, pursuant to the filing of a fresh petition, Navtej Singh Johar vs Union of India, the Supreme Court recognised that the rationale of the Supreme Court judgment is not sound in light of the judgments on privacy and the Nalsa Case.
 The latter recognized sexual orientation and gender identity as integral to a person's dignity.
 Accordingly, the Supreme Court referred the case to a larger bench owing to the constitutional issues involved.

 DISCLOSURE: Jayna Kothari of the Centre for Law and Policy Research has filed a supporting curative petition on behalf of transgender rights activist Akkai Padmashali in this case.